10 Best Free VPNs for Linux (Tested & Updated 2022)

 Therefore, if you want to receive the best support, speed, reliability, security, and value for your money, it is recommended to go for a PAID service.
 Forget about the pricing too, while you are at it.

-There should be no compromise on your privacy/anonymity, especially in this increasing digitally-dominating world.
+There should be no compromise on your privacy/anonymity, especially in this increasingly digitally-dominating world.
 Paid VPNs have more intuitive apps, larger server listings, multiple VPN protocols, and extra features too.

-How to Configure a VPN on Linux Mint (Manually)?
+How do I connect to a VPN automatically on Linux?

 Wrapping Things Up

 As tempting as a free Linux VPN might be, most of them aren’t even worth it half the time.
 When you choose to use a free VPN for Linux, you are actually signing up for leaked data, slowed connection speeds, and harmful malware.

 With an absolutely best free vpn for linux, you put your Linux device at risk and expose it to the prying eyes of hackers and scammers.
 Usually, VPNs prefer other operating software so finding a solution might be harder in times of a technical crisis.
 Therefore, it’s best to subscribe to a VPN with dedicated Linux apps.

 Several premium VPNs such as ExpressVPN come with a 30-day money-back guarantee that lets you test every feature without risking your money.